shelleywong/CSCI211-Course-Materials/Programs/program04.md

 There do not have to be spaces between numbers and operators.
 For example, `10 10+` is a legal equation.<br>

 There do not have to be spaces between two operators.
-For example, `10 10 10++` is a legal equation.
+For example, `10 10 10++` is a legal equation.<br>

+Your stack should be able to handle negative numbers, but you will not receive any negative numbers as input (e.g. `-1 2 +` is an invalid expression because `-` does not have any numbers to operate on, but `1 2 -` is valid and would push -1 onto the stack).

 ### Files